 In short, if you have multiple ATS’s, you’re going to have some candidate experience problems.

 If you have multiple ATS’s, here’s what I recommend.

-- Provide one search box — You can have one job search box that searches across multiple applicant tracking systems.
+- Provide one search box — Check out the screenshot of Amazon above.
+You can have one job search box that searches across multiple applicant tracking systems (they have iCIMS and Force.com).
 Not only is this a better candidate experience but if you execute the job search properly, you could see a lift in quality applications of 30+%.